pjc9845x/ShortURL/readme.md

 - Track the number of visits for each shortened URL
 - Built using Flask and Redis
 - Fully containerized with Docker and Docker Compose
+- Can be converted into an executable using PyInstaller

 ## 🛠 Installation
 ### **1. Clone the Repository**